-- This is a bachelor-completer program. - Applicants to this program must have a current unencumbered Registered Nurse license in the U.S., which will be verified. - Applicants to this program are exempt from the Entrance Placement Exam requirements. - Applicants with prior college credits will receive a transcript evaluation during the admissions process. - Applicants will receive a letter from the College in the mail confirming acceptance once all admissions requirements have been met, including attendance at programmatic orientation. - Accepted applicants must attend the Rasmussen College General Orientation. - Additional program specific requirements may be specified at the time of enrollment.
+- Applicants must hold a current unencumbered Registered Nurse (RN) license issued by a board of nursing in the U.S. - Applicants to this program are exempt from the Entrance Placement Exam requirements. - Students are required to provide their official transcript from the institution that conferred their associate's degree in nursing no later than the Friday of the 13th week of their enrollment, or they may be administratively withdrawn from the College. - Applicants with prior college credits will receive a transcript evaluation during the admissions process. - Applicants will receive written communication from the College confirming acceptance once all admissions requirements have been met, including attendance at programmatic orientation. - Accepted applicants must complete the Rasmussen College online orientation. - Additional program-specific requirements may be specified at the time of enrollment. - Students are required to provide their official transcript from the institution that conferred their associate's degree in nursing no later than the Friday of the 13th week of their enrollment, or they may be administratively withdrawn from the College.